apache/incubator-ponymail-foal/INSTALL.md

 By default, API errors will include a full traceback for debugging purposes.
 If you wish to instead have this be printed to the system journal (`stderr`), you can set the `traceback` option to `false` in `server/ponymail.yaml`.
 This will instead print an error ID to the user, corresponding to a traceback in stderr.

+If the error ID is, for instance, `a06f7d4b-3a82-4ecf`, you can find the corresponding traceback by grepping your programs output.
+If you are running Foal as a systemd service, you could find the traceback with: `journalctl --no-pager -u yourservicename | grep a06f7d4b-3a82-4ecf`